Yuen Kong San Tsuen

-Yuen Kong San Tsuen (元崗新村) is a village in Pat Heung, Yuen Long District, Hong Kong.
+Yuen Kong San Tsuen (元崗新村 (Yuen Kong New Village)) is a village in the southern end of Pat Heung, Yuen Long District, Hong Kong.

 Administration

 Yuen Kong San Tsuen is a recognized village under the New Territories Small House Policy.

+History

+The village was developed about one hundred years from Yuen Kong Tsuen in its north, following disputes among clansmen.
+Both villages are now separated by Kam Sheung Road.